Nikeev/sesdashboard/README.md

 With activity tracking tool you could check which email was successfully delivered or there we any problems.
 Also you will be able to view detailed events log like mail opens and clicks info.
 Useful for transactional mails.

-SesDashboard works as stand-alone app.
+SesDashboard is a free self-hosted solution which works as stand-alone app.
 No existing code needs to be changed.

+Don't want to manage own SesDashboard server?
+Try out SesDashboard Cloud version: https://sesdashboard.com/#cloud

 # Documentation
 Documentation available at https://sesdashboard.readthedocs.io/